iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 4.6.3
+- Fixed an issue with autoloading producing an error and not actually loading the addon.

 Version 4.6.2
 - Fixed (hopefully) a rare issue where bars may seemingly disappear, getting stuck saved to a possition off-screen.